LavishSoftware/ISBoxerEVELauncher/README.md

 ![Screenshot](http://i.imgur.com/fe1Y7cl.png)
 # Recent changes

+* Version 1.0.0.17 includes submitted patches to fix adding Characters, and an issue with the EULA page.
+Minimizing to Tray is temporarily disabled to work around an issue with the Master Password not operating correctly while minimized this way.

-* Version 1.0.0.16 incudes submitted patches to fix 2-Factor Authentication with Authenticator codes, and Character selection
+* Version 1.0.0.16 includes submitted patches to fix 2-Factor Authentication with Authenticator codes, and Character selection

 * Version 1.0.0.15 added automtic Character selection (further streamlining auto-login), and fixed defaults for setting up Inner Space Game Profiles to match the settings required for ISBoxer